-The ICA was not just the center of a global movement but an accelerant of change and community organizing in Chicago from the beginning of the 5th City Pilot.
-Uptown, the very neighborhood the ICA now called home, became a test site for maintaining and expanding upon the organizational methods and pedagogy practiced in Fifth City: a project titled the Uptown 5.
+The ICA was not just the center of a global movement but an accelerant of change and community organizing in Chicago from the beginning of the 5th City pilot in 1964.
+After moving to Uptown in 1972, the community became a test site for maintaining and expanding upon the organizational and community methods practiced in 5th City: a project titled the Uptown 5.
 Problem Solving Units (PSUs) were implemented to help residents identify problems and solutions for later task forces to develop, while LENS courses and meetings within Ward and Guild systems enabled them to identify their immediate and long-term political, economic, and cultural objectives.
 Community youth forums and Global Women’s forums likewise helped these constituencies identify shared grievances and propose plans of redress.
 Additional information on the Uptown 5 can be found in its report.

 The six-year Uptown 5 project (1973 to 1979) was immediately followed by another urban-oriented project called Standing Tall in the 80’s.
 Between 1979 and 1984, Standing Tall similarly utilized forums to reach each of Chicago’s 77 communities to identify shared issues amongst youth, women, and target-neighborhoods.
 Auburn-Gresham, Uptown, and Humboldt Park were targeted as “beacon light neighborhoods” whose lines of division and issues surrounding race, income, and community identity were seen as crucial to unlocking the potential of community and community actors in Chicago.
 Consequently, the ICA managed to reach well over a thousand Chicago residents in those years.
 Further information on this project may also be found in a separate report.